rmello4d/TheSustainableDeveloper/README.md

 Rather, The Sustainable Developer understands how to use and manipulate its own personal energy.
 His body and mind get clear.
 Then, he can enjoy this knowledge by increasing his focus on daily tasks and at work.

-The Sustainable Developer is making the act of coding special to his body, mind and time spent in this blue planet.
+The Sustainable Developer is making the act of coding special to his body and mind.

 That alone, may transform your personal and professional life.